fedonman/afdemp-coding-bootcamp-csharp/CSharp/Exercises.md

 ## Exercise Complex
-Model the complex number as a class in C#.
-Create constructors for different input parameters.
-Implement common operations such as addition and subtraction as methods of the class and as overloaded operators.
-Finally, override ToString() method for informative output.
+1. Model the complex number as a class in C#.
+2. Create constructors for different input parameters, as well as copy constructors.
+3. Implement common operations such as addition and subtraction as methods of the class
+4. Implement the same operations as overloaded operators.
+5. Override ToString() method for informative output.

 ## Exercise Coffee